Fawkesbat/Fawkesbat/README.md

-### ✌ Hello, welcome to my dev bio!
+# ✌ Hello, welcome to my dev bio!

 I'm Gabriel but everyone call me "Fawkes" like my games nickname.
-Gratueted in Game Design (or Digital Games here in Brazil), i'm a game dev and tech entusiast.
+Gratueted in Game Design (or Digital Games here in Brazil) </br>
+I'm a game dev and tech entusiast.
 I currently work as a teacher in a programming and robotic school and have experience both as a player and a game developer, i like 2d and 3d art, but...
 I do programming to 😁

 # 🤓 Expertise

-My primmary focus is on 2D and 3D art, because this is my love at first sight, since i was a kid, everyday i draw Dragon Ball and other animes charactes while i watched tv.
+My primmary focus is on 2D and 3D art, because this is my love at first sight, since i was a kid, everyday i draw Dragon Ball and other animes charactes while i watched tv. </br>
 Every day i study and pratice some game dev skills with a goal of be more and more technically a best version of me 😎

 # 👾 Tech Stack